datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 **Data loss:**

-As explained in the :ref:`durable data <durable-data>` feature, a data loss result in duplicate insert messages from the same entity.
+As explained in the :ref:`durable data <durable-data>` feature, a data loss results in duplicate insert messages from the same entity.
 Enabling durable data avoid these situations.

 **Preview:**

 When using the preview function in the :ref:`Sesam management studio <sesam-management-studio>`, the preview entity is actually passed through the transform.
 Normally this is not an issue since the preview function does not pass the data to the sink.
 However, when performing non-idempotent actions inside a transform this will have side effects.
-In the case of an insert messages inside a transform the preview will actually attempt to send an insert every time it's used, which could lead to duplicate entries in the target system which are untraceable in Sesam.
+In the case of an insert message inside a transform the preview will actually attempt to send an insert every time it's used, which could lead to duplicate entries in the target system which are untraceable in Sesam.
 To avoid this, use the :ref:`transform property side_effects <transform_properties>`.
 If set to ``true`` the pipe will end the transform, avoiding potential duplicate entries.

 **Deleted entities:**